OnionIoT/documentation/docs/bootloader/flashing-firmware-over-serial.md

 <StopAutobootOutcome/>

----

-## Step&nbsp;5: Prepare for Serial Transfer
+## Step 5: Prepare for Serial Transfer

-In the U-Boot prompt, switch both sides to **115200 bps** and start the YMODEM receiver:
+At the U-Boot prompt set the baud rate and launch the YMODEM receiver:

 ```bash
 setenv baudrate 115200